appium/ruby_console/readme.md

 gem install --no-rdoc --no-ri ruby_console
 ```

+You should uninstall the `ap` gem because it breaks awesome_print.

+`gem uninstall -aIx ap`

 Run `ruby_console` with the `arc` command.
 Appium Ruby Console = ARC.

 Ruby 1.9.3 and Appium from GitHub are required.
 Run Appium from source.